 The Grenfell Tower fire

 High profile events like the Grenfell Tower fire are particularly difficult to manage as an insured, insurer and reinsurer.
 Trying to establish what is true and false in the media coverage; thee understandably emotionally driven calls for blame to be attributed; as well as the various potential entities and individuals involved looking to position themselves to minimise the risk of liability or involvement in investigations.
 In addition, there is the political pressure to ensure full insurance pay-outs.
-Graham attempts to separate fact from fiction and discuss the current situation.
+Graham attempted to separate fact from fiction and discuss the current situation.

 By the end of this lecture members would have gained an insight into: